aramsimonyan1/forage-jpmc-swe-task-1/README.md

 ## Starter repo and setting up dev environment
 ###
     Fork and clone the starter repo here: https://github.com/theforage/forage-jpmc-swe-task-1 IMPORTANT!
 Uncheck the “Copy the main branch only” box in the fork dialog on GitHub.
     A model answer has been provided in a separate branch from main.

-    Create a new virtual environment in the project root.
-You can create a virtual environment using the venv module in Python:
+    Create a new virtual environment in the project root. e.g. by using the venv module in Python:
     $python -m venv venv
     This will create a new directory named venv in your project root, containing the virtual environment.